ropensci/aorsf/joss-paper/paper.md

 The default routine for creating linear combinations of predictor variables in ``aorsf`` applies Newton Raphson scoring to the partial likelihood function of the Cox regression model. ``aorsf`` uses the same approach as the `survival` package to complete this estimation procedure efficiently.
 Full details on the steps involved have been made available by @therneau_survival_2022.
 Briefly, a vector of estimated regression coefficients, $\hat{\beta}$, is updated in each step of the procedure based on its first derivative, $U(\hat{\beta})$, and second derivative, $H(\hat{\beta})$:

 $$ \hat{\beta}^{k+1} =  \hat{\beta}^{k} + U(\hat{\beta} = \hat{\beta}^{k})\, H^{-1}(\hat{\beta} = \hat{\beta}^{k})$$
 While it is standard practice in statistical modeling to iterate until a convergence threshold is met, the default approach in ``aorsf`` only completes one iteration.
 Our decision to implement this design is based on three points.
-First, while completing more iterations reduces bias in the regression coefficients, it generally amounts to little or no gain in prediction accuracy for the random forest due to the bias-variance trade-off.
+First, while completing more iterations reduces bias in the regression coefficients, it generally amounts to little or no gain in prediction accuracy for the RF due to the bias-variance trade-off.
 Second, computing $U$ and $H$ requires computation and exponentiation of the vector $X\hat{\beta}$, where $X$ is the matrix of predictor values, but these steps can be skipped on the first iteration if an initial value of $\hat{\beta} = 0$ is assumed, allowing for a reduction in required computation.
 Third, using only one iteration with a starting value of 0 for $\hat{\beta}$ ensures numerical stability by avoiding exponentiation of large numbers, which can occur in later iterations depending on the scale of variables in $X$.

 # Computational efficiency

-The increased efficiency of ``aorsf`` versus `obliqueRSF` is explained by improved memory management use of fast Newton Raphson scoring instead of penalized Cox regression (the default approach in `obliqueRSF`).
-The benchmark below shows ``aorsf`` is about 2.5 times faster than `obliqueRSF` when both packages use penalized regression and about 400 times faster when ``aorsf`` uses Newton Raphson scoring, suggesting that the increased efficiency of ``aorsf`` is largely attributable to its use of Newton Raphson scoring.
+The increased efficiency of ``aorsf`` versus `obliqueRSF` results from improved memory management and using Newton Raphson scoring instead of penalized Cox regression (the default approach in `obliqueRSF`).
+The benchmark below shows ``aorsf`` is about 3 times faster than `obliqueRSF` when both packages use penalized regression and about 400 times faster when ``aorsf`` uses Newton Raphson scoring, suggesting that the increased efficiency of ``aorsf`` is largely attributable to its use of Newton Raphson scoring.

 ```r